 Builds on the experiences of prior courses and required synthesis and analysis of all previously learned material as the student progresses into specialized content of caring for children and families within the AUSON Conceptual Framework.
 The roles of the pediatric nurse are examined within health promotion, health maintenance, and health restoration.
 Developmental and family-centered nursing-care concepts are integrated with liberal arts knowledge to identify nursing-care needs of children.
-PREREQUISITE: NURS 4451, NURS 4470.
+PREREQUISITE: NURS 4451 (If a student has a didactic failure in NURS 4451 they may continue to NURS 4521.
+If a student has a clinical failure in NURS 4451, the student may not continue in NURS 4521.); NURS 4470.
 COREQUISITE: NURS 4950, NURS 4960, NURS 4970.
 OFFERED: Sem.
 II.